ymacias-1/reddit_bot/README.md

 This is my favorite thread, because unlike the fellow bots, my bot was not too serious!
 I believe it might be the randomness of my bot in that thread.
 Of course, it would stand out if someone was trying to find the spam bots.

-My score should be 16/20, as I only completed the tasks that were required.
+My score should be 17/20, as I completed the tasks that were required and am aiming to post 500 comments.
 I did not complete any of the other tasks in the extra credit section.